-There are certain early tendencies in the formal organisation of thinking which was concerned with everything in a region, which is not Greece.
+There are certain early tendencies in the formal organisation of thinking which was concerned with everything which appeared in a region, which is not Greece.
 The Greeks never knew themselves as Greeks.
-As far as we know, pending archaeological discoveries, the region where these formal thinkers who gave principles to the thinking of everything appeared from the “Asia minor”, Northern Africa, Mesopotamia, Afghanistan, Pakistan, Phoenicia, and the Mediterranean region.
+As far as we know, pending archaeological discoveries, these formal thinkers who gave principles to the thinking of everything appeared from Turkey, Northern Africa, Iraq, Iran, Afghanistan, Pakistan, Syria, Lebanon, and generally the Mediterranean region.
 We should note here that we still don’t know sufficiently about the formal thoughts and metaphysical inventions of other regions of the world, which we had been evaluating on the basis of a restricted understanding of philosophy and a geo-political history of philosophy; in recent decades, on the basis of a Heideggerian syllabus.

 Of these thinkers, for certain reasons Plato and Aristotle came to be held up as the points of origin of all thinking concerning philosophy and the construction of its history.
 The most important reason is the survival of their texts which in turn is related to their adaptability into religions – Christianity and Islam – which took control of life and thought in these regions.
 One cannot easily imagine Epicurus, Lucretius, and Zeno the Phoenician being adopted by either Islam or Christianity.
 Instead, Epicureanism made its appearance in the region now called Europe during the period known as renaissance.
 What came to be constituted as “west” and “western philosophy” in the 19th century was already prepared by this first syllabus of the philosophical selections of the Islamic and then the Christian theologians.